textileio/js-powergate-client/README.md

   // get the current actual storage configuration for a cid const { cidInfo } = await pow.ffs.show(cid)

-  // retreive data from FFS by cid const bytes = await pow.ffs.get(cid)
+  // retrieve data from FFS by cid const bytes = await pow.ffs.get(cid)

   // senf FIL from an address managed by your FFS instance to any other address